20-20a Westminster Buildings, Theatre Square, Nottingham, NG1 6LG(0115) 888 2828

 Written by Cheryl Swan on

-There are almost 700 million people worldwide who are now over the age of 60.
-Though many are confident in using digital technology, there may be others that need a helping hand in accessing the vital information and services that the internet can offer.
+Today, there are almost 11 million people aged 65 and over, that’s 19% of the total population and this figure is set to rapidly increase over the next few years.
+Though many older people are confident in using digital technology, there may be others that need a helping hand in accessing the vital information and services that the internet can offer.

 How digital accessibility is linked with wellbeing